ee538/final-project-StefanChen12/REPORT.md

 keep the path before i and after j the same, reversing the part between i and j.
 If the updated version has shorter distance, then we update the min_path.

+## FindNearby point
+ Runtime Complexity: O(n) n = data size

+ Time spend: 134ms

+ Discussion, conclusion, and lessons learned:
+ FindNearby is similar to AutoComplete.
+We need to run over all data to find the same attribute then check if the distance is inside setting radius.
+If the attribute is the same and the location is inside the radius then we got the answer.